Web Data Source Introduction

 • Example: http://{server address}:{port}/iserver/services/imageservice-imageservicetest/restjsr/collections/imagedata?names=E49C002001.tif.

-• Description: Requests tile resources for the image with filename E49C002001.tif within the image collection imagedata.
-Tile format, size, and style adopt server-side configuration.
+• Description: Requests the tile resource of the image with filename E49C002001.tif in the image collection imagedata.
+The tile format, size, and style use the server-side configuration.

 • Filter by ID (ids):